thebgby/application_copy/readme.md

 - `change_file_content.py`: Contains a function to replace occurrences of the old application name with the new one in file contents.

 - `change_file_folder_name.py`: Defines a function to update file and folder names by replacing the old application name with the new one.

-- `change_xml_content.py`: Provides a function to modify XML configuration files by updating occurrences of the old application name with the new one.

 ## Contributing